Li-ion/qspr/README.md

 **Generative model training for task 1:**

-The configuration for RNN and clarification of parameters in task 1 is tabulated in Script 3 and Table 1.
 One can twick other hyper-parameters in ‘rnn.yaml’ to optimize the loss value.
 The training will start through following command.
 ```
 MKL_SERVICE_FORCE_INTEL=1
 MKL_THREADING_LAYER=GNU